maciejmarchel12/pr-exercise-repo/README.md

 Dominik Kawka
-life is like an box of chocolates, you'll never what you're gonna get, especially when you're using git
+life is like an box of chocolates, you'll never what you're gonna get, especially when you're using git...

 Maciej